 Phase IV – Exploitation:

 First, SecureState will manually validate the results from the scan.
 Next, all identified vulnerabilities will be assessed as to the likelihood of exploitation.
 Communication will be made with the client’s Project Lead prior to any type of intrusive activity that could potentially impact network performance or system stability.
 Any high or critical risk exploit will also be communicated to the client upon discovery in order to initiate corrective actions.

 Phase V – Locate Card Holder Data:

 Once vulnerabilities have been exploited, SecureState will use any access obtained to locate card holder data.
 During this phase, we will also utilize multiple vulnerabilities and attack vectors to achieve a greater attack.
 This is called the SecureState Vulnerability Linkage Theory (VLT) and is provided to clients through visual representation in our report.
 Communication will be made with the client’s Project Lead once the card holder data is accessed so that corrective action may be implemented.

 Phase VI – Post Exploitation:

-the network, documentation and erasing any footsteps we may have left
+The Post Exploitation Phase includes pillaging, penetrating further into the network, documenting and erasing any footsteps we may have left behind.